mdgta/MasterSchool_103_form_website/README.md

 ~~Flexbox trick for not enlarging the last line [by Oriol](https://stackoverflow.com/a/30307820)~~

+Adjustable image cropping regardless of aspect-ratio [by Always Helping](https://stackoverflow.com/a/62736355).

 Manga/Manhwa titles from [Manga Read](https://www.mangaread.org/), especially for the recents section.
 I mean, I like reading them, but there's a limit of how much I can recall ¯\\\_(ツ)\_/¯ Well, at least recall for a professiona project, if you know what I mean ( ͡° ͜ʖ ͡°)

 ## Images